MGSimard/myth-war-archive-v2/README.md

 - [ ] ...
 - [ ] Metadata
 - [ ] Deploy

-- [ ] If this is ever taken seriously, get a custom domain and set up R2 subdomain + caching
+- [ ] If this is ever taken seriously, ditch Uploadthing and move assets to an R2 storage subdomain